Nkem-cynthia/Second-project/README.md

 - INDEX-MATCH:	Used for flexible lookups when merging data across sheets

-- IF, TEXT, LEFT, LEN, MID:	For column creation, data cleanup, and formatting
+- IF, TEXT :	For column creation, data cleanup, and formatting

 - Named Ranges:	To simplify formula references in dashboard sections